 She flung her arms around his neck and kissed him passionately until he really did think he was going to have a heart attack.
-She only disengaged at the sound of a discrete cough from the albino Mother leaning over banister above them.
+She only disengaged at the sound of a discrete cough from the albino Mother leaning over a banister above them.
 “When you’re done,” Nightshade said pointedly.
-“We have children to rescue.”
+“We do have children to rescue.”

 “Yes, Mother Nightshade,” she said timidly and sat back down.
-She looked sheepishly at Harold again and smiled, gaining confidence in his presence.
+She looked sheepishly at Harold and smiled, gaining confidence in his presence.
 “I’m sorry, Light-Father, but I really want to go out and look for them!
 I miss my sister so much!
 Don’t be angry with me, please, Light-Father!”

-Harold stood up.
-“Listen.
-The Order is coming and I don’t want us to get trapped in Uppermost where the Angels can get at us.
-The rest of you get your weapons and packs and only take things that you will need and get down to the docks.
+“Listen, all of you,” Harold said urgently.
+“The Order is coming for us and I do not want us to get trapped in Uppermost where the Angels can get at us.
+We have to leave this tower so the rest of you get your weapons and packs and only take things that you need and get down to the docks.
+I’ve serviced three boats and we still have the Phoenix if we need her.
 Come on!” he barked, clapping his hands twice.
 “We haven’t got all day!”

 A squat youth with a livid scar disfiguring his face stood up and glared at Nightshade.
 “Why can’t I go?” he demanded angrily.
 “Am I not good enough to fight alongside the Light-Father?”

 “You aren’t ready, Amos,” Nightshade said curtly.
 “You’re still too hot-headed.
 The Brothers will kill you unless you defeat the demon within you as Ibrahim has done.”